jopaik/network_demos/network_backups_git/README.md

 ## Overview
 In this portion of the demo we have a backup file(s) saved for each router in the Gitea repository.
 We will now make a change to some of the same routers using out of band OOB management and the CLI to demonstrate configuration drift.
 By using the saved router configurations from a particular branch we can detect that the router configuraion has drifted away from our single source of truth as understood by Ansible.

+## The playbook in this demo  will change when network.restore is released

 ### Step 1 - Modify the Routers
 1. Modify rtr1's hostname.
 rt1 is a Cisco router.
 Access the router from the VSCode terminal window